 2. Personalization will be built in partnership

 Customer experience is developed over a series of touchpoints along the customer journey that requires tight cross-functional alignment.
 2021 is the year where customer experience teams will join forces—uniting marketing, sales, service, commerce, and IT—to drive customer experience initiatives.
-A crucial part of this partnership is breaking down silos though shared access to data and analytics that offer real-time visibility.
+A crucial part of this partnership is breaking down silos through shared access to data and analytics that offer real-time visibility.
 Collaboration across departments will enable businesses to serve customers intelligently all the way from acquisition to checkout and delivery.

 3. Agile and integrated technologies will pave the way